Mac-Rsh/mr-library/document/device/i2c/i2c_EN.md

 | `=0`             | Registration succeeds        |
 | `<0`             | Error code                   |

-- `name`: The I2C device needs to bind to the specified I2C bus, and the name needs to add the bus name, such
+- `name`: The I2C device needs to bind to the specified I2C spi_bus, and the name needs to add the spi_bus name, such
   as: `i2cx/dev-name`, `i2c1/i2c10`.
 - `addr`: Device address (the lowest bit is read/write bit, please pass the address shifted to the left).
   When serving as a host, the address is the peer's address.
 When serving as a slave, the address is its own address.